Mehul-Kacha/AI-Chat-Bot/README.md

 Automatically opens WhatsApp Web

-Searches for a specific contact (Ritu)
+Searches for a specific contact (Name)

 Selects the latest chat message